Dave-team/Knowledge-base/Self awareness.md

 - A simple life is a good life but it’s hard to achieve with all sensory overload and availability of content
 - Bring back some of the childlike imagination and curiosity
 - Many people lead life on automatic pilot, rarely stopping to ask themselves what supports and sustains them.
 Make a list of all the things you do in a typical day and then highlight those that support and sustain you and those that deplete and exhaust you.
 Are there any changes you need to make?
 Because our minds tend to focus on threats and problems, we often ignore all the good things in our lives.
 It can be helpful to pause regularly to think about three things that you enjoyed, that went well, or that you are simply grateful for.
 Writing them down can be a good reminder that it’s “not all bad” when you start to feel stressed.
 It can also highlight what is important to you and what you enjoy.

+### About me
+**Interesting facts**
+- I’m allergic to most fruits and nuts
+- I once wanted to become a bodybuilder
+- I once went jungle trekking on flip flops after it rained.
+Needless to say, it was slippery

+**Hobbies**
+Working out, cooking, reading, exploring cities/London (travelling), music

+**Other**
+- Type A personality

+## Memories and experiences
+### Early memories
+- Monaco yachts
+- Caramel vla
+- Play football in garden
+- Seeing the house develop
+- Mike ‘hole in head’ in the small park
+- Xbox with Luuk
+- Kiss in back of truck with Sharon
+- Kinder party with Amanda and Jessy
+- When dad would say that I played football well
+- Chats with mom in kitchen
+- Playing football with Sten
+- Play fighting with Mike
+- Champions with Venlosche Boys
+- Being a mascot with Twente
+- VVV games with dad

+### Hong Kong
+- Sports sessions with David in HK
+- Golf sessions with Omar in HK
+- Sessions staring at he HK skyline with Jithen, David and Asbed
+- How peaceful the fisher’s islands in HK were
+- The food experience at Chaing May night market
+- The bar experience in Chiang May
+- Getting drunk in Shanghai with Fabian and Enrun at Fedde LeGrand whilst having a promotor and free drinks

+### Travels
+- Getting drunk on a boat in Ibiza
+- Pool party in Vegas
+- Driving in Yosemite Valley
+- Riding the bike in Barcelona
+- Smoking cigar and drinking rum with Matthias on balcony

+### Other
+- My previous relationships
+- Learnings sessions with Federico
+- Getting drunk at carnival
+- Nights at Dutch bars with Sam / Funs / Ricky
+- Sleepovers at Sam after a night out, eating ‘kaassoufles’

 ## Findings
 ### Action on life rather than procrastinate by consuming content